 Results

-The dilution TEXT: Highest dilution = with the highest number of positive replicate tubes is assigned the label of p1, in this case, the replicates of tube .
-In contrast, some of the tubes from & are negative with no signs of algal growth.
-MED: Shot of tubes, with clear labels for dilutions/category letter
+The highest dilution (TEXT: Highest dilution = least concentrated with soil) with the highest number of positive replicate tubes is assigned the label of p1, in this case, the replicates of tube C. In contrast, some of the tubes from D & E are negative with no signs of algal growth.

+4.1.2.
+MED: Shot of tubes, with clear labels for dilutions/category letter (5 shots of B, C, D, E, and F all labelled).

-CU: Talent points to and shows content of tubes that will be labeled p1.
+4.1.3.
+CU: Talent points to and shows content of tubes that will be labeled p1 (Tubes C) (5 consecutive shots of B, C, D, E and F).
 (EDITOR: please have p1 label appear above these tubes on screen)

 (EDITOR: Have Figure 2 onscreen throughout 4.1, edited to included values for this experiment)

+(SHOTS?
+Shot requests deleted in a post-shoot from author)

 The number of tubes in the next two higher dilutions that show positive growth are labeled as p2 and p3.
+Here, p2 = D and p3 = E. (EDITOR: please have p2 and p3 labels appear above relevant tubes).

+(SHOTS?
+Shot requests deleted in a post-shoot from author)

 The value for p1 can be found by looking down the first column in the MPN table (TEXT: Table 2).
 The same should be done with the p2 column.
-Finally, the value of p3is used to intersect the two defined by p1 and p2, to give a value of organisms per mL.
+Finally, the value of p3, across the top, is used to intersect the two defined by p1 and p2, to give a value of organisms per mL.

 CU: Talent points along first column to relevant p1 value.